prgaero/prgaero.github.io/project4a.md

 <a name='debug'></a>
 ## 6. Debugging Tips
-- To verify if your detections are working correctly, plot the circles/ellipses detected or pose of the tag on the image.
+- To verify if your detections are working correctly, you can re-project the features using the estimated pose onto the next frame (they should be close to the tracked features).

 <a name='allowed'></a>
 ## 7. Allowed and Disallowed functions